-Understanding the Link Between RA and Bone Loss
+The Link Between RA and Bone Loss

 “The bottom line is that people with RA have a high risk of osteoporotic fracture at the typical sites: the hip, forearm, pelvis,” she says.
-Dr. Kim estimates that if you have RA, your risk of these fractures is 25 to 30 percent higher than the average population.
+Dr. Kim estimates that if you have RA, your risk of these fractures is 25 to 30 percent higher than among the average population.

 “Prednisone stops the function of bone-forming cells.
 When that happens, the body still needs calcium, so it takes it out of the bone, but it’s not allowing the bone-forming cells to put it back,” he says.

 Bone mineral density loss can occur over time due to various factors: chronic inflammation, long-term use of corticosteroid drugs, inadequate dietary intake of calcium, or lack of weight-bearing exercise that strengthens bones, DiMuzio explains.

 Consumption of calcium in food or supplements can help replenish this lost mineral that is a building block of healthy bone.
-Yet drugs like proton pump inhibitors, used by some people with RA to protect the stomach from the effects of nonsteroidal anti-inflammatory drugs (NSAIDs), can interfere with calcium absorption.
+Yet drugs like proton pump inhibitors (PPI), used by some people with RA to protect the stomach from the effects of nonsteroidal anti-inflammatory drugs (NSAIDs), can interfere with calcium absorption.

 Dr. Kim says the best solution for that is to take your PPI on an empty stomach before breakfast and then take a calcium supplement with food, because that promotes better absorption.